I. Viable Lessons from another Third-World Model

 Stein, Elliott.
 “Manila’s Angels.”
 Film Comment 19.5 (Sept.-Oct.
 1983): 48-55.

 Tesson, Charles.
 “The Cult of the Image in Lino: A Review of Tinimbang [Ka Ngunit Kulang], Maynila[: Sa mga Kuko ng Liwanag], and Dung-aw.”
 Trans.
 Ma.
 Teresa Manuel.
 Guerrero 236-39.
 Rpt. in Hernando 160-62.

 ———.
 “Gerardo de Leon: An Amazing Discovery.”
 Trans.
 Federico Miguel Olbes.
 Guerrero 195-99.

 Tiongson, Nicanor G., ed.
 Philippine Film.
 Vol. 8 of CCP Encyclopedia of Philippine Art.
 Manila: Cultural Center of the Philippines, 1994.
 9 vols. + index.

 ———, ed.
 The Urian Anthology 1970-1979.
 Quezon City: Manuel L. Morato, 1983.

 Warren, Paul.
-“The French-Canadian Cinema: A Hyphen Between Documentary and Fiction.”
+“The French-Canadian Cinema: A Hyphen between Documentary and Fiction.”
 Essays on Quebec Cinema.
 Ed.
-Joseph I. Donohoe, Jr. East Lansing: Michigan State UP, 1991.
+Joseph I. Donohoe Jr. East Lansing: Michigan State University Press, 1991.
 3-14.

 Wesseling, Hank.
 “Overseas History.”
 New Perspectives on Historical Writing.
 Ed.
 Peter Burke.
-University Park, PA: Pennsylvania State UP, 1991.
+University Park, PA: Pennsylvania State University Press, 1991.
 67-92.